aws/pg_tle/docs/04_hooks.md

 `pg_tle` enables you to build Trusted Language Extensions that can let you write hook functions and register them through a SQL API.
 This section of the documentation describes the available hooks and provides examples for how to use them in your Trusted Language Extensions.

-## Scope

-Note that some hooks are available globally across a PostgreSQL cluster (e.g. `check_password_hook`).
-If you register a global hook function, you will need to ensure you run `CREATE EXTENSION pg_tle;` in all of your databases.

 ## General information

 All hook functions need to be registered with `pg_tle`.
 Additionally, to enable some hooks you may need to set additional configuration parameters.
 The documentation on each `pg_tle` hook provides details on its specific setup and configuration.